Things to Do in New Glarus, Wisconsin’s Little Switzerland

 Ride the Sugar River State Trail.

 The Badger State Trail is another option.
-That one runs for 40 miles from Madison all the way to the Illinois border through all kinds of bucolic Midwestern landscapes.
+That one runs for 40 miles from Madison to the Illinois border through all kinds of bucolic Midwestern landscapes.

 Fun fact: You’ll run into this regardless if you’re riding the Sugar River State Trail.